autocrossblog/autocrossblog.github.io/_posts/2007-06-09-what's-more-expensive.md

 description: "So I seriously think I have spent more money on tools than I have spent on the car or parts for the car!"
 permalink: what-s-more-expensive
 image:
-categories:  [ 240z, Datsun, Tools ]
+categories: [ 240z, datsun, tools ]
 redirect_from:
     - what%27s-more-expensive